aronlebani/teatree/test/TESTING.md

     * [ ] Link should not show in list

 9. Enable mailchimp integration
+    * [ ] Before enabling, public profile page should not show signup form
     * [ ] Edit mailchimp page should render
     * [ ] Back button should take you to /admin
     * [ ] Should validate non-empty API key